 Sure, you can do Newport on your own, but a tour is a helpful way to get your bearings and learn a bit about the city.
 In these times, it’s also a great way to give back to the local community.
 Tour guides have been hit especially hard by stifled tourism caused by the pandemic, so by taking a tour with a local guide, you’re really supporting the community.

-Typically, when I explore new cities, I prefer to do the “free” walking tours (where you’re expected to tip the guide at the end), but given that Newport is fairly spread out, a trolley tour was a nice way to get around.
+Typically, when I explore new cities, I prefer to do the “free” walking tours (where you tip the guide at the end).
+But given that Newport is fairly spread out, a trolley tour was a nice way to get around.

 Eat, drink, and shop around Bowen’s Wharf